 She's hosted a Jazzercise class for more than three decades, most recently at the St. Anthony's Catholic Church Gym

 Never tell her you're too old to join in.

 "Oh my gosh, you're never too old.
 I have taught kiddos who are two and I've taught ladies who are in their 90s," she said.

 While it seems like there's no stopping her, cancer almost did.
 One day, on a family trip to the lake, she felt something hurt in her breast.

 "The doctors said you have a lump in your breast, but it's not breast cancer," Lyles said.

-Doctors sent her to MD Anderson where she found out she had a rare form of cancer known as a small cell oat cell carcinoma
+Doctors sent her to MD Anderson where she found out she had a rare form of cancer known as a small cell carcinoma

-"I was one in 29 million that had this," she said.
+"I was one in 29 million that had this," she explained.